TikhonJelvis/website/drafts/Generating-Mazes-with-Inductive-Graphs/index.md

 ghead (matchAny -> ((_, node, _, _), graph)) = node
 ```

-All my code from now on will use `ViewPatterns` because they just lead to much nicer, more compact and more readable code.
+All my functions from now on will use `ViewPatterns` because they lead to nicer, more compact and more readable code.

-`ghead` is different from normal `head` in that the exact node it returns is arbitrary and implementation defined.
-To overcome this, we can direct our graph traversal by trying to match against a *specific* node with the `match` function:
+Since the exact node that `matchAny` returns is implementation defined, it's often inconvenient.
+We can overcome this using `match`, which matches a *specific* node.

 ```haskell
 match :: Node -> Graph -> (Maybe Context, Graph)